bearror/medication-definition/README.md

    medication definition and clinical reasoning modules.
 2. Create a basic CDS Hooks service using the open data for supply shortages and/or interchangeable medicinal products.
-This marks a good spot to explore good abstractions for getting the auth right.
+This marks a good spot to explore abstractions for getting the auth right.
 Optimally, go for solutions that result in verifiable formal constraints.
-That is, it should be possible to have acceptance tests ensuring that the conformance language defined in the CDS Hooks spec is actually followed.
+That is, include acceptance tests for ensuring that the conformance language defined in the CDS Hooks spec is actually followed.
 (Constraints should be explicit!)
 3. Investigate the Meds75+ database and how it might be transformed into `MedicationKnowledge` and/or `ClinicalUseDefinition` resources.
 This marks the obvious point-of-interest for clinical reasoning and clinical decision